-Policyholders' behaviour is, where material, taken into consideration in the calculation of technical provisions.
+Where material, policyholder's behaviour is taken into consideration in the calculation of technical provisions.
 When determining the likelihood that policyholders will exercise contractual options, including lapses and surrenders, an analysis of past policyholder behaviour and a prospective assessment of expected policyholder behaviour are conducted.
 With respect to a dynamic policyholder behaviour, an analysis was performed investigating whether such effects could be observed in the past.
 Given that the policyholder did not seem to react sensitively to the changes of the capital markets, no dynamic policyholder behaviour is currently implemented in the model.